 In this subsection we will show that the Mackey filtration is non-split in general.
-We restrict attention to the rank 1 case, noting that an identical proof will show non-splitness whenever the corresponding relative Weyl group is non-trivial (by considering a single simple reflection).

-For the remainder of this section we fix $G=SL_2$, $B$ the standard Borel subgroup of upper triangular matrices and $T \simeq \C^\times$ the maximal torus of diagonal matrices.
+Throughout this section, let $B$ denote a Borel subgroup of $G$ with maximal torus $T$.
 We identify $T \simeq B/U$ where $U$ is the unipotent radical of $B$.
-We have an adjunction
+We have an adjunction: